tdworz/ansible-role-update/README.md

 Ansible Role: Update
 ====================

-An Ansible role to update system packages.
+An Ansible role to update system packages and to reboot the system if required.

 Supported Linux Distributions
 -----------------------------